Ross65536/phpdev-on-docker/README.md

 Notice that you need to substitute \<YOUR GITHUB\> with the username of the team member that owns the repository.
 At this point you should have the project skeleton in your local machine and be ready to start.

 # Starting Docker Containers

-> For sake of time saving, you might just go ahead and execute `docker-compose up` at the project root.
-While it runs, come back and read this section.
-If you're not familiar with Docker you can have a quick grasp of the tool by looking into its documentation [What is docker?](https://www.docker.com/what-docker).
+You might just go ahead and execute `docker-compose up` at the project root and, while it runs, come back and read this section.
+If you're not familiar with Docker, you can may get a quick grasp of the tool by looking into its documentation [What is docker?](https://www.docker.com/what-docker).

-What you'll need to know is that Docker is a tool that allows you to run  __containers__ (similar to virtual machines, but much lighter).
-And this is good because:
+__Docker__ is a tool that allows you to run  __containers__ (similar to virtual machines, but much lighter).
-1. We get consistent environments anywhere we want.
-In our case, development (your PCs) and production (xxxx.lbaw-prod.fe.up.pt).
-2. Because we can share this containers __images__, it is simpler to replicate an environment setup (as we will do here).
-3. And because containers are fairly light, we can split our applications into many as we want, helping us having better modularity and a consequently less dependencies related headaches (aka micro services).

-__Docker Compose__ is a tool that helps us manage multiple containers at once.
-Specify, start, pause, stop, and so on.
+__Docker Compose__ is a tool that helps managing multiple containers at once: start, pause, stop, and so on.

 ### Configured Containers